scheme-requests-for-implementation/srfi-126/srfi-126.md

 regardless of its weakness attribute.

-*Rationale:* The possible allocation and reclamation of instances of these types is an implementation detail only.
+*Rationale:* The possible allocation and reclamation of instances of these types is an implementation detail.
 Within the semantics of Scheme, they are considered eternally alive, because a new instance that is `eqv?` to a previously alive instance may be reallocated at any point in a program.